 In November 2011 Coastguard Maraetai launched a brand new Naiad 9.5m RIB - the current Maraetai Rescue One.

-Members of Coastguard Maraetai predominantly live in Beachlands and Maraetai but come from as far a field as Clevedon.
+Members of Coastguard Maraetai predominantly live in Beachlands and Maraetai.
 Members must complete the Coastguard Northern Region Training Matrix which includes VHF radio course, Marine Medic and Boat Master as well as search and rescue related modules to become operational crew.

 Ongoing training consists of weekly theory nights as well as on water practical training.
 Advanced training is also provided for those who wish to progress through Senior Operation and on to Skipper.
 All sea time is recognised as “commercial” in regard to maritime qualifications allowing members to work toward a maritime career.
 Coastguard Maraetai Charity Registration Number is CC34194